tomstorey/m68k_bare_metal/README.md

 ~/m68k_bare_metal/myproject$ make crt
 ```

-You'll then notice a file called `crt.o` in your project directory.
+You'll then notice a file called `crt.o`.
 This object file is needed by the linker, and is the first code that will execute when the system starts up. `crt0` is responsible for (in a standalone build):

 * ensuring interrupts are masked by default
 * setting up the stack pointer (manually, notes included)